 1. Living Fence

 Lattice fencing is attractive, but by itself does not provide complete privacy.
 Consider selecting vinyl fencing with vinyl privacy lattice.
 This type of lattice has gap spacing of about 1 inch.
-Vinyl is an excellent choice in material for durability, but wood has great character too.
+Vinyl is an excellent backyard fence option for durability, but wood has great character too.

 Now plant a fast growing vine along the bottom of the fence.
 Ivy is one quick growing option.
 Even in areas that have cold winters, the dead vine can be left to form a natural privacy barrier.
 Clematis is another popular choice in the mid-Atlantic region.
 Do select a spine free variety to avoid injury.

 Morning Glory will also grow quickly to provide privacy.
 Avoid honeysuckle or grape vine.
 The vines on these plants can become thick and heavy.
 They could damage even a strong vinyl material.

 Also consider the option of using an attractive lattice top panel or even bottom panel.
 Lattice on the top will allow you to feel less closed in.
 Lattice work along the bottom can be given privacy with short plants and small shrubbery.